FuroLabs/official-Web/CONTRIBUTING.md

 ## Requesting contributor access

-If you believe you should have contributor access, email `nevrolabs@gmail.com` with:
+If you believe you should have contributor access, email `furolabs@gmail.com` with:

 - Your full name
 - Work email and GitHub username
 - Role and reason for access
 - Any required start/end dates (for contractors)

-Access is granted at the discretion of NevroLabs leadership and repository administrators.
+Access is granted at the discretion of Furo Labs leadership and repository administrators.

 ## Branching & workflow